Exercise and Your Menstrual Cycle

 Increased Energy

-Staying active helps maintain energy levels, combatting the fatigue often associated with menstruation and the luteal phase.
+Staying active helps maintain energy levels, combatting the fatigue often associated with the luteal phase.

 - Tips for Exercising Throughout Your Menstrual Cycle -